 The creation of Bitcoin introduced the concept of trustless

 , digital scarcity.
-Before it, the cost of replicating something in the digital world was next to nothing.
+Before it, the cost of digitally copying something was next to nothing.
 With the advent of blockchain technology

-, programmable digital scarcity has become possible – and it’s now being used to map the digital world to the real world.
+, programmable digital scarcity has become possible – letting us map the digital world to the real world.

-Non-fungible tokens (NFTs), also often referred to as crypto collectibles, expand upon this idea.
+Non-fungible tokens (NFTs), often referred to as crypto collectibles, expand this idea.
 Unlike cryptocurrencies

-, where all tokens are created equally, non-fungible tokens are each unique and limited in quantity.
+, where each token is equal, non-fungible tokens are unique and limited in quantity.

-NFTs are one of the key building blocks of a new, blockchain-powered digital economy.
-Several projects are experimenting with NFTs for a variety of use cases, such as gaming
+NFTs are a key building block in a new, blockchain-powered digital economy.
+Numerous projects have experimented with NFTs in a variety of use cases, including gaming

 , digital identity

 , licensing, certificates, and fine art.
-What’s more, they can even allow fractional ownership of high-value items.
+What’s more, NFTs even allow for fractional ownership of high-value items.

 A non-fungible token (NFT)

 is a type of cryptographic token on a blockchain that represents a unique asset.
 These can either be entirely digital assets or tokenized versions of real-world assets.
-As NFTs are not interchangeable with each other, they may function as proof of authenticity and ownership within the digital realm.
+As NFTs aren’t interchangeable with each other, they may function as proof of authenticity and ownership within the digital realm.

 means that an asset’s individual units are interchangeable and essentially indistinguishable from each other.
 For example, fiat currencies